rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 As soon as Gideon died, the people of Israel turned again and whored after the Baals and made Baal-berith their god. ^0833

-And the people of Israel did not remember the Lord their God, who had delivered them from the hand of all their enemies on every side, ^0834
+And the people of Israel did not remember the LORD their God, who had delivered them from the hand of all their enemies on every side, ^0834

-and they did not show steadfast love to the family of Jerubbaal (that is, Gideon ) in return for all the good that he had done to Israel. ^0835
+and they did not show steadfast love to the family of Jerubbaal (that is, Gideon) in return for all the good that he had done to Israel. ^0835

-Now Abimelech the son of Jerubbaal went to Shechem to his mother’s relatives and said to them and to the whole clan of his mother’s family, ^0901
+Now Abimelech the son of Jerubbaal went to Shechem to his mother's relatives and said to them and to the whole clan of his mother's family, ^0901

-Say in the ears of all the leaders of Shechem, Which is better for you, that all seventy of the sons of Jerubbaal rule over you, or that one rule over you?
+Say in the ears of all the leaders of Shechem, 'Which is better for you, that all seventy of the sons of Jerubbaal rule over you, or that one rule over you?'
 Remember also that I am your bone and your flesh. ^0902

-And his mother’s relatives spoke all these words on his behalf in the ears of all the leaders of Shechem, and their hearts inclined to follow Abimelech, for they said, He is our brother. ^0903
+And his mother's relatives spoke all these words on his behalf in the ears of all the leaders of Shechem, and their hearts inclined to follow Abimelech, for they said, He is our brother. ^0903

 And they gave him seventy pieces of silver out of the house of Baal-berith with which Abimelech hired worthless and reckless fellows, who followed him. ^0904

-And he went to his father’s house at Ophrah and killed his brothers the sons of Jerubbaal, seventy men, on one stone.
+And he went to his father's house at Ophrah and killed his brothers the sons of Jerubbaal, seventy men, on one stone.
 But Jotham the youngest son of Jerubbaal was left, for he hid himself. ^0905

 And all the leaders of Shechem came together, and all Beth-millo, and they went and made Abimelech king, by the oak of the pillar at Shechem. ^0906

 When it was told to Jotham, he went and stood on top of Mount Gerizim and cried aloud and said to them, Listen to me, you leaders of Shechem, that God may listen to you. ^0907

-The trees once went out to anoint a king over them, and they said to the olive tree, Reign over us. ^0908
+The trees once went out to anoint a king over them, and they said to the olive tree, 'Reign over us.' ^0908

-But the olive tree said to them, Shall I leave my abundance, by which gods and men are honored, and go hold sway over the trees? ^0909
+But the olive tree said to them, 'Shall I leave my abundance, by which gods and men are honored, and go hold sway over the trees?' ^0909

-And the trees said to the fig tree, You come and reign over us. ^0910
+And the trees said to the fig tree, 'You come and reign over us.' ^0910

-But the fig tree said to them, Shall I leave my sweetness and my good fruit and go hold sway over the trees? ^0911
+But the fig tree said to them, 'Shall I leave my sweetness and my good fruit and go hold sway over the trees?' ^0911

-And the trees said to the vine, You come and reign over us. ^0912
+And the trees said to the vine, 'You come and reign over us.' ^0912

-But the vine said to them, Shall I leave my wine that cheers God and men and go hold sway over the trees? ^0913
+But the vine said to them, 'Shall I leave my wine that cheers God and men and go hold sway over the trees?' ^0913

-Then all the trees said to the bramble, You come and reign over us. ^0914
+Then all the trees said to the bramble, 'You come and reign over us.' ^0914

-And the bramble said to the trees, If in good faith you are anointing me king over you, then come and take refuge in my shade, but if not, let fire come out of the bramble and devour the cedars of Lebanon. ^0915
+And the bramble said to the trees, 'If in good faith you are anointing me king over you, then come and take refuge in my shade, but if not, let fire come out of the bramble and devour the cedars of Lebanon.' ^0915

-Now therefore, if you acted in good faith and integrity when you made Abimelech king, and if you have dealt well with Jerubbaal and his house and have done to him as his deeds deserved — ^0916
+Now therefore, if you acted in good faith and integrity when you made Abimelech king, and if you have dealt well with Jerubbaal and his house and have done to him as his deeds deserved-- ^0916

 for my father fought for you and risked his life and delivered you from the hand of Midian, ^0917

-and you have risen up against my father’s house this day and have killed his sons, seventy men on one stone, and have made Abimelech, the son of his female servant, king over the leaders of Shechem, because he is your relative — ^0918
+and you have risen up against my father's house this day and have killed his sons, seventy men on one stone, and have made Abimelech, the son of his female servant, king over the leaders of Shechem, because he is your relative-- ^0918

 if you then have acted in good faith and integrity with Jerubbaal and with his house this day, then rejoice in Abimelech, and let him also rejoice in you. ^0919